-- A Click the trophy picture on the slide to easily select it in the Animation pane. - Click the Top of the Rock item in the Animation pane, click its menu button ▼, and choose Start On Click. - Previous to group it with the preceding items. - to group it with the preceding items. - 8.
+- A Click the trophy picture on the slide to easily select it in the Animation pane. - Click its menu button and choose Start On Click. - Click the Excellence item and then click its menu button and choose Start With Previous to group it with the preceding items. - 8.
 Your Animation pane should match this figure.
 Click Play All to preview the three animation sequences.